 Manta ray snorkeling in Hawaii

-Take to the seas off Hawaii's Big Island for a special opportunity to go snorkeling with manta rays.
+Take to the seas off the island of Hawaiʻi for a special opportunity to go snorkeling with manta rays.
 After a short boat ride along the coast, head into the water and hover over these gentle giants as they gracefully feed on the plankton that accumulates near the surface after dark.
 These completely harmless and elegant creatures will come incredibly close as you bob at the surface just behind the vessel, making this trip ideal for beginners and expert snorkelers alike.

 By USA specialist Carl